Here’s a bit of a catch-22. What can you do when you have high-interest rate credit card balances and bad credit?

 The same applies for credit cards tied to your bank account.
 Companies like Wells Fargo and Bank of America offer balance transfer deals at 4.99% APR or so for the life of the transfer.
 It may not be the best offer out there, but if you have bad credit, you should take what you can get until you get back on your toes.

-Finally, you may not even need to transfer your balance.
+You may not even need to transfer your balance.
 There’s another option.
 Call your credit card issuer and simply ask for an interest rate reduction.
 Explain your situation and plead with the issuer for a break.
 Or simply “play the game” and tell them that you plan on transferring the balance elsewhere if they don’t lower your current interest rate.
 They’ll probably play ball…

 Do the math and take the time to research the offers available to you with your current bank and card issuers.
 You’ll be surprised at the number of options you have, even with a bad credit score.